Work: Radio TS502

 Description

-“Of all the categories to which the genius of Italian was applied in the 20th century, we might consider the radio to be the maximum expression of the most successful experimentation by architects, who find greater freedom and autonomy working on a small object than in large scale architectural projects”, Chiara Alessi.
+“Of all the categories to which Italian genius was applied in the twentieth century, the radio can be considered the ultimate expression of architects’ most successful experimentation.
+They found greater freedom and autonomy working on a small object than in large-scale architectural projects,” notes Chiara Alessi.

-Created by two designers, Marco Zanuso and Richard Sapper, the TS502 Radio was first produced by Brionvega in 1964.
-It is the most iconic of all the Italian design objects: a portable radio that has been updating the technology inside the same plastic outer casing for over fifty years.
+Created by the visionary design duo Marco Zanuso and Richard Sapper, the TS502 Radio was launched by Brionvega in 1964.
+It stands as one of the most iconic objects in Italian design history: a portable radio that has seamlessly updated its internal technology while preserving its original plastic outer casing for over fifty years.

-When the radio is closed, it looks like an elongated container with rounded corners (13 cm high and 23 cm long), not unlike a packet of sandwich bread.
-A double steel band marks the centre.
-A release button set into the band opens the radio into two equal, almost cubic, halves.
+When closed, the radio resembles a sleek, elongated capsule with rounded corners—measuring 13 cm high and 23 cm long—evoking the familiar shape of a loaf of sandwich bread.
+A double steel band wraps around its center, housing a release button that splits the radio into two equal, almost perfect cubes.

-The two parts are connected by a hinge and can open right out to 180 degrees, where two magnets then hold them together.
-The cube on the right has five tuning knobs on its inner face, while the left houses the speaker, with the on/off switch and volume control in the centre.
+Connected by a central hinge, the two halves swing open up to 180 degrees, where hidden magnets lock them into place.
+The right cube features five tuning knobs on its inner face, while the left half houses the speaker, with the power switch and volume control nested at its center.

-“For the TS502 Radio, the device that opens, Zanuso was inspired by the Swiss Movado watch which could be fitted into a case and disappear; taking it out you could see the time.
-This concept is echoed in the TS502: when you close it you don’t realise that it is a radio”, Ennio Brion.
+“For the TS502 Radio—the device that unfolds—Zanuso drew inspiration from the Swiss Movado watch, which could slide into a protective case and disappear; once pulled out, it revealed the time.
+This exact concept is echoed in the TS502: when closed, you would never guess it’s a radio,” recalls Ennio Brion.

 Cubo radio – duration 1:06